No Silver Bullet

 Currently, we know that we must pay attention to all the items on this list, which will help us improve quality and are heavily used in the industry.

 Unfortunately, none of them turned out to be the much-desired silver bullet.

 In the anniversary edition, Brooks clarifies the use of the accidental word, dissociating it from the value of mishap and bringing it closer to the concept of chance.

 At the same time, it revisits the importance of buying software packages instead of producing them and highlights the progress of object-oriented programming, although noting that it does not generate advantages of great orders of magnitude.

 The author goes back to focus on the underestimation of software reuse as opposed to the systematic construction of solutions to the same problems.

 Brooks showed us, almost 40 years ago, that we should not underestimate essentially difficult problems in the software industry.

-This statement was opposed to the prevailing positivism of this time, similarly to the blow that mathematics suffered at the beginning of the 20th century with the Godel's incompleteness theorems.
+This statement was opposed to the prevailing positivism of this time, similar to the blow that mathematics suffered at the beginning of the 20th century with the Godel's incompleteness theorems.

 Once the insurmountable limits are recognized, we will have to work on the things that, fortunately, we still have the capacity to improve.